streembit/streembit-cli/README.md

 protocol: default value is "http".

-host: IP address for the HTTP listener.
-Since The Kademlia contact is the composite of IP address and port, if the application run as a Kademlia seed node this field is required and must be an IP address.
+host: IP address or domain name for the HTTP listener. <br />
+For seed node: Since The Kademlia contact is the composite of IP address and port, if the application run as a Kademlia seed node this field is required and must be an IP address.

 port: Port for the http listener.
 Default value is 32321